FIRST-Tech-Challenge/fmltc/doc/design.md

 > * the client:
 >   * sends a /storeVideoFrameBboxesText request to the server
 >   * the server, receiving the /storeVideoFrameBboxesText request:
->     * updates the video frame entity, setting the bboxes_text field
+>     * updates the VideoFrame entity, setting the bboxes_text field
->     * updates the video entity, setting the labeled_frame_count field
+>     * updates the Video entity, setting the labeled_frame_count field
 </details>

 #### Tracking